All Episodes

 There is none.

-That the that was Giuliani's point.
+That was Giuliani's point.

-Uh she risked a serious several of those.
+She risked several of those.

-A number of the documents actually were labeled uh classified, so the her entire case there is a lie.
+A number of the documents actually were labeled classified.

-Uh a number of other documents, Comey is saying she should have known.
+A number of other documents, Comey is saying she should have known.

-He then points out that her lawyers had didn't even read the substance of the emails that they were eliminating.
+He then points out that her lawyers didn't even read the substance of the emails that they were eliminating.

-Uh and you go down this list, and this is exactly why the American people are furious.
+And you go down this list, and this is exactly why the American people are furious.

-She just happens to be on Air Force One with the president, while the director of the FBI is saying that she will not be indicted.
+She just happens to be on Air Force One with the president while the director of the FBI is saying that she will not be indicted.

-Now I'm sure I'm sure there was no collusion, but boy, the timing sure looks sick.
+Now, I'm sure there was no collusion, but boy, the timing sure looks sick.

-Sure looks sick too.
+Sure looks sick, too.

-What did you make of Loretta Lynch and Bill Clinton's meeting that just happened late last week, and then the timing of of her being interviewed, which I I figured was the end of the process.
+What did you make of Loretta Lynch and Bill Clinton's meeting that just happened late last week, and then the timing of her being interviewed, which I figured was the end of the process.

-Everything that has happened from the time Bill Clinton went on the airplane with the attorney general, totally inappropriate, up through Comey just now.
+Everything that has happened from the time Bill Clinton went on the airplane with the Attorney General, totally inappropriate, up through Comey just now.

-All of this is why the American people think Washington is corrupt, and that if you're powerful enough, you can get away with anything.
+All of this is why the American people think Washington is corrupt and that if you're powerful enough, you can get away with anything.

 In fact, given the way Comey laid out the case, it's going to convince a lot of Democrats that clearly something profoundly wrong went on here.

-You know, think of Yeah, I don't mean to interrupt you, but think of just what we've seen in the last two weeks.
+Yeah, I don't mean to interrupt you, but think of just what we've seen in the last two weeks.

-I mean, this woman lies with regularity on she was there were six hundred separate requests by people in Benghazi at the very time the Red Cross and the Brits were getting out because of security concerns.
+There were 600 separate requests by people in Benghazi at the very time the Red Cross and the Brits were getting out because of security concerns.

 They were denied every single time, even ones that went directly to her.